 - Develop the powers of imagination, inventiveness and critical awareness.

-Please chat to a class teacher or look at our English policy for more details.
+Please chat to a class teacher or look at our English policy on our policy page for more details.
 Don't forget to visit the KS1 library in the main hall, KS2 library in Class 5/6 Eagle or our other bookcases around school for new adventures!
 We're more than happy to recommend books too so please ask.